House of Kensington

 Lord Charles‑John Montfort‑Yates

-Designation: Unborn Son of the Heir Titles: Lord Montfort‑Yates
+Designation: Son of the Heir Titles: Lord Montfort‑Yates

-Expected to be the second child of Henry and Léontine, the unborn son already carries profound symbolic weight for both of his ancestral houses.
-Named Charles‑John in honor of his grandfathers — Admiral Lord John Montfort‑Yates and His Serene Highness Prince Charles Beaumont — he represents the formal uniting of two storied lineages.
+Born as the second child of Lord Henry Montfort‑Yates and Her Highness Princess Léontine of Bellacorde, Charles‑John arrives already carrying profound symbolic weight for both of his ancestral houses.
+Named in honor of his grandfathers — Admiral Lord John Montfort‑Yates and His Serene Highness Prince Charles Beaumont — he embodies the formal uniting of two storied lineages: the disciplined naval legacy of the Montfort‑Yates family and the refined royal heritage of the Beaumonts.

-Though not yet born, he is celebrated as the long‑awaited male heir who will carry forward the Montfort‑Yates name into a new generation defined by stability, renewal, and the quiet strength of the parents who shaped him.
+With striking aqua‑blue eyes and a crown of dark hair, he is celebrated as the long‑awaited male heir who will carry forward the Montfort‑Yates name into a new generation defined by stability, renewal, and the quiet, steadfast strength of the parents who shaped him.
+His birth marks a moment of continuity for both families — a living bridge between tradition and the future.

 The House Today